ArunHullur/-Healthcare-Data-Analysis-Interactive-Dashboard/README.md

-# 📊 Loan & Financial Analysis Dashboard
+# 📊 Loan & Financial Analysis Dashbord

 ## 📌 Project Overview
 This project analyzes loan and financial data to evaluate loan performance, risk levels, and default trends.
 The dashboards help in understanding portfolio health and support data-driven decision-making.